niklasramo/popo.js/README.md

 A more extensive documentation and API will be coming up soon...

-##Setting up
+##Get started

-Just include Popo JS library in your HTML Document and you're good to go.
+Just download Popo JS library and include it in your HTML Document and you're good to go.

 ```html
 <script src="popo.min.js"></script>